khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 ### Mālik ibn Anas

-As for Imām Mālik ibn Anas, he said:
+As for Imam Mālik ibn Anas, he said:

 1. “Truly I am only a mortal: I make mistakes (sometimes) and I am correct (sometimes).
 Therefore, look into my opinions: all that agrees with the Book and the Sunnah, accept it; and all that does not agree with the Book and the Sunnah, ignore it.”[^a28]